HERDING GOATS IN THE ALPS

 Beñat, early in the morning, whistles to the goats.
 Spulüi (Switzerland).
 July 3, 2014.
 (Gari Garaialde / BostokPhoto)

 When the sun rises in the morning, Spulüi looks like a beautiful place although it is not ideal to locate an alp.
 That is what the last herdsmen though when they abandoned it in 1933.
-It is situated on an artificial terrace, built in a hard stony slope where only grow nettles; in the middle of a small clear of the forest Chioll, a forest of fir trees on the slopes of the Brunesc peak.
-Grass is not good, that’s why goats tend to go on the other side of the mountain when Beñat loose them.
+It is situated on an artificial terrace, built in a hard stony slope where only nettles grow; in the middle of a small clear of Chiol forest; a fir trees forest on the slopes of the Brunesc peak.
+Grass is not good there, that’s why goats tend to go on the other side of the mountain as soon as Beñat loose them.

 Beñat is from the Basque Country and Nathalie and Beñat once had a project there, in the Valley of Baztan; a life consisting on a small cottage restored with much effort, long hours of work and with little money, a donkey to bring the food home and a flock of sheeps.
 But they were not able to develop that project, so they decided to try a new one in the alps.
 Nathalie is from Ticino, Switzerland, and taking advantage of that excuse, Beñat wrote a letter in a journal of livestock farmers in that area, offering himself to work for free, in exchange for learning the trade of herding goats.
 Upon the magazine was published, Giacomo wrote him asking if he wanted to work for him, but he made it clear that the job is never done for free.
 Some days later Beñat, Nathalie and Kemen were in Brontallo, ready to start a new life.